scryptok8/nearloans/README.md

 More knowledge around NEAR ecosystem and development process.

 ## What's next for Nearloans
-Integrate support for more fungible tokens ( currently 10 were picked up for this first version ) Deploy a new NEP-141 fungible token ( NLT ) to provide new features and benefits on the platform for its holders.
+Integrate support for popular NEP-141 fungible tokens Deploy a new NEP-141 fungible token ( NLT ) to provide new features and benefits on the platform for its holders.